angelobelchior/Html2Pdf/README.md

 ## What's new in V0.2.0 (Break significant change!)

 - Change main entrypoint to Html2Pdf
-- Refactoring for fluent interface for all commands
+- Refactoring to fluent interface for all commands
 - Improvements for async usage
 - Removed command template using Razor Syntax in Batch
    - Now the implementation must be done by the application